 The finished Münster around 1360 with the high choir just started

 In 1348/49 a plague epidemic drastically reduces Freiburg's population.
 As everywhere else in Europe the Jews are falsely accused of being at the origin of the disease leading up to bloody pogroms against this minority.

 The other reason for stopping the construction of the choir is a further deterioration in the relation between the Counts and their city during the second half of the 14th century.
 Mayor and City Council complain to the cities of Basle, Bern and Strasbourg about their rulers: The Counts are arsonists, commit murders, practice robbery and settle foreign people into our neighborhood.
 In 1366 with the help of mercenaries Count Egino III tries to invade Freiburg in the middle of the night.
 When however the storm bell warned the citizens in time the Count shouted: Today I am ruler of Freiburg, from now on never again.

 A New Start with the House of Habsburg

 How true.
-Freiburg's citizens were so sick of their rulers that in 1368 they buy their independence.
+Freiburg's citizens are so sick of their rulers that in 1368 they buy their independence.
 For an outrageous sum of 15,000 silver Marks the counts fully renounce their rights.
 Since the city however needs a protector Freiburg voluntarily submits itself to the rule of the - in the meantime mighty - House of Habsburg.
-The new rulers guarantee Freiburg's constitution, a large measure of self-government and hand over to the city the castle as the former seat of oppression
+The new rulers guarantee Freiburg's constitution, a large measure of self-government and hand over to the city the castle on the Schlossberg, the former seat of oppression

-The separation from the Counts also means that Freiburg's citizens take over the financial burden for building the Cathedral.
-The hefty payment however in favour of the Count also means the city is nearly bankrupt such that the construction of the Münster will only be taken up again in 1471.
-Nevertheless the church being finished as early as 1513 makes it the only German Gothic cathedral to be completed in the Middle Ages.
+The separation from the Counts also means that Freiburg's citizens take over the financial burden for building the Münster.
+The hefty payment in favor of the Count also means the city is nearly bankrupt such that the construction of the parish church will only be taken up in 1471.
+Nevertheless the church finished as early as 1513 makes it the only German Gothic cathedral to be completed in the Middle Ages.